danyzly/BaseFund/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released under the **MIT License**.
-See LICENSE for details.
+See [LICENSE](./LICENSE) for the full text, permissions, and attribution requirements.